Banking in other countries

 When you’re at the bank, make sure you receive both your physical debit card and your online banking information.

-This is very important, because you need to be able to access your money from anywhere in the world.
+This is very important, because you need to be able to access your money from anywhere in the world, which is an absolute requirement for living the life of a citizen of the world – in my opinion the greatest and most noble path for a man in the 21st century.

 Where can you get banking in another country?